OUR BOARD OF DIRECTORS

-Michael Ortner is Vice-Chairman of the Board of Directors of the RFI.
+Michael Ortner is Chairman of the Board of Directors of the Religious Freedom Institute (RFI).
 He co-founded Capterra in 1999, a technology and online media company recognized as one of the fastest growing companies in the United States.
 He was CEO until he sold the company to Gartner in 2015.
 Mr. Ortner is a graduate of Georgetown University.

 Thomas Farr is the founding Director of the Religious Freedom Project at Georgetown’s Berkley Center.
 In 1999, he became the first Director of the State Department’s Office for International Religious Freedom.
 Farr holds a Ph.D. from the University of North Carolina.